What Is a Named Driver Exclusion?

 If you're looking to reduce premiums without the coverage risks of exclusion, consider these options:

-- Separate policy for the high-risk driver — The risky driver purchases their own non-owner car insurance or their own standalone policy, removing them from your household rating
+- Separate policy for the high-risk driver — The risky driver purchases their own non-owner car insurance or standalone policy, removing them from your household rating.
+Non-owner policies average $325 to $578 per year nationally — a much cheaper alternative to being added to a higher-risk household policy.

 - Remove (not exclude) a driver — If someone moves out and no longer has access to your vehicles, you can simply remove them from your policy — no exclusion needed.
-Learn more about permissive use rules and when you need to formally list a driver
+Review who must be listed as a household member to understand when formal removal is required.

-- Usage-based insurance — Telematics programs can lower your rate based on actual driving behavior rather than household composition
+- Usage-based insurance — Telematics programs can lower your rate based on actual driving behavior rather than household composition.
+Two in three telematics users reported lower monthly premiums after enrolling.

 How to Remove a Named Driver Exclusion